Applause: Variations

+In poetry performances applause often takes the form of finger snapping in order to express approval to the performer without being loud and disruptive.

 In some countries, applause may be used to indicate respect for a recently deceased person in some instances, such as at a funeral procession.
-A recent phenomenon in Britain and Israel, is the use of a minute's applause, which has come to replace the traditional minute's silence.
-In the United Kingdom, it is especially at football matches, and in Israel also at basketball matches and other sports.
-However, in most countries, applause for a deceased person is still widely frowned upon and not recommended because it may be misinterpreted as rudeness or joy.
+A recent phenomenon in Britain and Israel is the use of a minute's applause, which has come to replace the traditional minute's silence.
+In Britain it is used especially at football matches, and in Israel also at basketball matches and other sports.
+However, in most countries applause for a deceased person is still widely frowned upon and not recommended because it may be misinterpreted as rudeness or joy.